naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 1. <u>Templates</u>: Each template has two fields &mdash; `id` and `supported_tags`.
 Consider that templates are "static data" i.e. list of templates are hard coded.
-We'll assume that for all templates in the list the `id` fields are unique.
+We'll assume that the predefined templates will have unique ids

 2. <u>Posts</u>: Each post has three fields &mdash; `title`, `template`, `tags`.
 Think of posts as user input.
-The `template` field refers to one of the templates in the static list.
+The `template` field refers to one of the templates in the static list

 In a real static site generator, templates and posts will likely have more fields such as `body`, `date` etc. but I'll skip them for conciseness.

-Let's start by implementing structs to represent the above two entities.
+Let's start by implementing structs to represent these two entities.

 ```rust
 use std::collections::HashSet;